Remains of the 13 Levels: Architecture

-The building has three long exhausts pipes running up the hillside, which released toxic exhaust gasses when it had been in operation.
+The building has three long exhaust pipes running up the hillside, which released toxic exhaust gasses when it was in operation.
 At a length of 2 km and a diameter of 2 meters, it is the world's longest pipe.

 Popular culture

 The building has been featured in several music videos.

 The building was illuminated for the 2019 Moon Festival as a collaboration between the current owner, Taiwan Power Company, and two artists Chou Lien (周鍊) and Joyce Ho (何采柔).